 Learning Outcomes

-The B.S. degree in human physiology:
+The BS degree in human physiology:

-- instills an understanding and appreciation of the relevance of healthy behaviors to a fulfilling and productive life, and the importance of lifelong learning in the rapidly evolving fields of physiology and the health sciences.
+- instills an understanding and appreciation of the relevance of healthy behaviors to a fulfilling and productive life, and the importance of lifelong learning in the rapidly evolving fields of human physiology and the health sciences.

-The major in human physiology is designed primarily for individuals who intend to continue their education beyond the B.S. in the health professions, including medicine, physician assistant, physical therapy, dentistry, occupational therapy, chiropractic, and optometry, and for those who intend to pursue graduate degrees in basic life sciences.
+The major in human physiology is designed primarily for individuals who intend to continue their education beyond the BS in the health professions, including medicine, physician assistant, physical therapy, dentistry, occupational therapy, chiropractic, and optometry, and for those who intend to pursue graduate degrees in basic life sciences.

-The B.S. with a major in human physiology requires the following coursework.
+The BS with a major in human physiology requires the following coursework.

-Code | Title | Hours |
+Requirements | Hours |

-Human Physiology Courses | 31 | |
+Core Courses | 14 |

-Cognate Area Courses | 31 | |
+Cognate Area Courses | 31 |

-Code | Title | Hours |
+Course # | Title | Hours |

 ---|---|---|